Let’s face it: There are a lot of superficial benefits to having a slightly darker yet glowing skin complexion:

 So as you can imagine, the medical community has some reason – legitimate or not – to discourage the use of Melanotan 2.

-But what REALLY drives the fear propaganda behind Melanotan 2 are idiots who abuse the peptide and paint high-consciousness biohackers in a bad light.
+But what REALLY drives the fear propaganda behind this peptide for tanning are idiots who abuse it and paint high-consciousness biohackers in a bad light.

 Here are just a few examples of what I mean…

 - Two people in the United Kingdom (here and here) over-used Melanotan 2 to the point where they are completely unrecognizable compared to their former selves, getting “addicted” to injecting the peptide

 - A 16-year-old girl developing multiple moles after injecting two times my recommended dose PER DAY for 2 months straight